 The freezing cold winter condition of humanity has been blowing of late, leaving my heart heavy and tottering to the more hopeless side.
-Advent and our celebration of the Incarnation of Christ could not have come at a better time.

 In his short book, Miracles, C.S.
 Lewis calls the Incarnation of Christ the Grand Miracle, the central miracle from which all other Christian miracles hinge and to which they all owe their credit.
 In his incredible condescension to become human, Christ brought the first fruits of the coming cosmic summer in which all will be made well once again.